Woman meditating on a bed, surrounded by candles and essential oils

 Click here to compare devices

 Medical research has shown that MADs can offer viable alternatives to the CPAP machine and that an effective device will reduce or eliminate both snoring and sleep apnea in a large percentage of patients.
-Doctors report success with treating snoring and sleep apnea in patients who are unsuitable for a CPAP machine or who find it too cumbersome and noisy to allow for undisturbed rest.

 A plethora of these devices is available on the market, but unfortunately many of them are fitted inside the mouth and are often neither comfortable nor effective.
 Various approaches ranging from designs that are similar to a mouth-guard or gum-guard to devices that are intended to restrain the tongue exist.
-These intra-oral devices come with their own range of issues and problems, the most common of which are pain in the teeth, jaw and tongue after use.

 However, the principle of advancing the jaw to lift the soft palate and prevent the tongue from blocking the airways has proved successful and the device need not necessarily be fitted as an intra-oral device.
 For example, a straightforward chinstrap can be used to hold the jaw in the required position.